nomisreual/mediaplayer/README.md

 }
 ```

-If you want the `playerctl` functionality clicking on scrolling, you need to add the `playerctl` package as well.
+If you want the `playerctl` functionality (clicking and scrolling), you need to add the `playerctl` package as well.